 Landshut tips

-Are you ready for a trip to the city of Landshut?
+Are you ready for a trip to Landshut?
 This city in the heart of Bavaria is known for its old town, which is rich in history and culture.
 Whether you're a first-time visitor or a repeat visitor, there's always something new to discover.
-Here we give you Landshut tips to get the most out of your stay in Landshut.
-We also discover Landshut hotels and Landshut restaurants.
+Here are some Landshut tips to help you make the most of your stay.

 For art lovers, the sculpture museum in the Hofberg is an absolute must.
 Here you will find works by contemporary artists from all over the world.
 If you like shopping, you should definitely visit the shops in the old town.